Using Vercel AI SDK

 Vercel AI SDK v5

-This guide covers Mastra-specific considerations when migrating from AI SDK v4 to v5 beta.
+This guide covers Mastra-specific considerations when migrating from AI SDK v4 to v5.

 Official migration guide